Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Proof of the main theorems

+First, recall that $X|_ \Lambda$ is almost expansive at scale $\vep$.
 Meanwhile, the tail specification at scale $\delta$ and the Bowen property at scale $\vep$ on $\cG$ has been proven by Proposition~\ref{p.cG}.
 Therefore we are only left to prove that the ``pressure gap'' property, that is,

 We start with the following observations, whose proofs are straightforward.

 {\em Observation 1}: